osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 - **`description`** (string): A free-text description of the resource's purpose, function or characteristics.

 - **`properties`** (object): An object containing resource-specific properties that describe characteristics, configuration and attributes.
 Properties are free-form and producer-defined.
-Property conventions and extensibility are detailed in Section 4.4 (Properties and extensions).
+Property conventions and extensibility are detailed in section 4.4 (Properties and extensions).

   Example:
     ```json